Thomas Baruzzi

 Research summary

-T. Baruzzi's PhD explores theories and practices of women's sexual power (different from their sexual empowerement) achieved through a particular form of genuine self-victimization.
-It argues for a direct link between white women's 'cries of rape' against Black men in the 19th–20th centuries that led to their countless deaths by lynching, to the radical sexual consent policies and philosophies of today's 21st century.
-The aim is to vastly redefine our understandings of patriarchy to include dynamics of female governance, and thus to better account for the mechanisms behind the oppression of especially radicalized, out-group men.
+T. Baruzzi's main research explores theories and practices of women's sexual power achieved through a particular form of genuine self-victimization.
+Focused on white supremacist regimes, he argues for a direct link between white women's 'cries of rape' against Black men in the 19th–20th centuries that led to their countless deaths by lynching, to the radical sexual consent policies and ideologies of today.
+The aim is to vastly redefine our understandings of patriarchy to include dynamics of female governance, and thus to retheorize white heterosexuality to better account for the mechanisms behind the oppression of racialized, out-group men.
+This forms part of his broader interest in decolonial erotics and in questions of sexual power and (non)consent, which has found him extending his research outside the West to include Northern Uganda and Italy.
+He is currently working on translating to italian the works of W.E.B.
+Du Bois and contemporary scholarship in Black Male Studies and Africana Philosophy.

 Publications: